RUBICON: A Framework for Designing Efficient Deep Learning-Based Genomic Basecallers

 \hy{\mbox{\head{Automating basecaller generation process}}} Modern basecallers generally employ convolution neural networks to extract features from raw genomic sequences.
 However, designing a basecaller comes with a cost that a neural network model can have many different computational elements making the neural network tuning a major problem.
 At present, the vast majority of deep learning-based basecallers are manually tuned by computational biologists through manual trial and error, which is time-consuming.
 To a large extent, basecallers are being designed to provide higher accuracy without considering the compute demands of such networks.
 Such an approach leads to computationally complex basecallers that impose a substantial barrier to performing end-to-end time-sensitive genomic analyses.
 This vast dependence of computational biologists \sr{and biomedical researchers} on these deep learning-based models creates a critical need to find efficient basecalling architectures optimized for performance.

-To address this challenge, we developed: (a) \nas: an automatic architecture search framework that jointly searches for computation blocks in basecaller and best bit-with precision for each neural network layer, and (b) \strim: a dynamic skip removal module to remove hardware-unfriendly skip connections to greatly reduce resource and storage requirements without any loss in basecalling accuracy.
-We demonstrate the capabilities of \nas and \strim by designing \mech, the first hardware-optimized basecaller that provides both accuracy and inference efficiency.
 During our evaluation, we ran \nas for 96 GPU hours to sample architectures from our search space.
 Using complete sampling to evaluate all the 1.8$\times$10$^{32}$ viable options would take at least $\sim$4.3$\times$10$^{33}$ GPU hours.
 Thus, \nas accelerates the basecaller architecture search to develop high-performance basecalling architectures.
 The final model architecture can be further fine-tuned for other hyperparameters~\cite{singh2019napel,10.1145/3470496.3527442}, such as learning rate and batch size (for example, with grid search or neural architecture search).
 Throughout our experiments, we build general-purpose basecalling models by training and testing the model using an official, open-source ONT dataset that consists of a mix of different species.
 We did not specialize basecalling models for a specific specie.
 Past works, such as~\cite{wick2019performance}, show that higher basecalling accuracy can be achieved by building species-specific models.